bitnami/charts/bitnami/osclass/README.md

 <!--- app-name: Osclass -->

-# Osclass packaged by Bitnami
+# Bitnami package for Osclass

 Osclass allows you to easily create a classifieds site without any technical knowledge.
 It provides support for presenting general ads or specialized ads, is customizable, extensible and multilingual.